DARE: Diverse Visual Question Answering with Robustness Evaluation: Introduction and Motivation

 VLMs have been proven to perform well in standard image classification and image-text matching and reasoning tasks \cite{radford2021learning}.
 For instance, performance on the VQAv2 benchmark~\cite{balanced_vqa_v2}, which targets visual understanding and commonsense reasoning, is approaching human performance.
 The same also holds for benchmarks that require parsing and understanding of document images and text embedded into images such as TextVQA~\cite{singh2019towards} and DocVQA \cite{mathew2021docvqa}.

-However, there still exist particular vision-language (VL) reasoning problems which pose a challenge for the modern VLMs, such as counting and spatial reasoning \cite{onoe2024docci,topviewers}.
+However, there still exist particular vision-language (VL) reasoning problems which pose a challenge for the modern VLMs, such as counting and spatial reasoning \cite{onoe2024docci,li-etal-2024-topviewrs}.
 Furthermore, standard benchmarks fail to evaluate \textit{model robustness} to input and question variation,\footnote{In simple words, these benchmarks only include each question once and in a particular form, whereas a robust VLM should be able to answer correctly irrespective to different variations of the question where the correct answer can be clearly and unambiguously denoted (e.g., counting or determining spatial relations of objects).} a chosen inference protocol, as well as to specifications of the output and its format.
 High robustness to these aspects would ensure that the answer is not based on biases learned during training but due to a good understanding of the questions as well as of the instructions provided to the VLM.
+Put simply, we define robustness as the \textit{ability to perform consistently across such variations}.

 To study and address these gaps, especially emphasising the robustness aspects, we carefully construct a new and challenging VQA benchmark, termed \textbf{D}iverse Visual Question \textbf{A}nswering with \textbf{R}obustness \textbf{E}valuation (\rVQA).
 It spans multiple-choice questions across five diverse, challenging scenarios/categories (e.g., conditional counting, visual commonsense, among others, see later in \S\ref{s:dataset}). \rVQA comes with the following key features. \textbf{1)} Diverse scenarios cover a range of crucial vision-language reasoning abilities needed by VLMs. \textbf{2)} Since current standard benchmarks are already largely saturated, they cannot (anymore) provide a good and insightful overview of the VLMs' abilities.
 Therefore, \rVQA comprises challenging and carefully curated evaluation instances from all five diverse scenarios. \textbf{3)} \rVQA provides the opportunity to study robustness within VQA evaluation.